kubecost/docs/install-and-configure/install/first-time-user-guide.md

 [Anomaly Detection](/using-kubecost/navigating-the-kubecost-ui/anomaly-detection.md) can detect when spending for any integrated cloud services begins deviating outside an expected range.
 Detected anomalies will be reported and can be investigated to determine causes of excessive spend.

-## Step 4: Multi-cluster and federated setups
+## Multi-cluster and federated setups

 Kubecost has multiple ways of supporting multi-cluster environments, which vary based on your Kubecost product tier.